dotnet/winforms/docs/developer-guide.md

 # Developer Guide

 The following document describes the setup and workflow that is recommended for working on the Windows Forms project.
-It assumes that you have read the [Contributing Document](contributing.md).
+It assumes that you have read the [Contributing Guide](../CONTRIBUTING.md).

 The [Issue Guide](issue-guide.md) describes our approach to using GitHub issues.

 ## Machine Setup

-Follow the [.NET Runtime][net-runtime-instructions] instructions.

-Windows Forms requires the following workloads and components be selected when installing Visual Studio:
+Windows Forms requires the following workloads and components be selected when installing Visual Studio 2019 (16.8+):

 * Required Workloads:
   * .NET Desktop Development